pivotal/docs-tas-adapter/logging-and-metrics.md

 # System logs and metrics for Application Service Adapter

-You can access Application Service Adapter system component logs and query metrics by following the steps on this page.
+You can access Application Service Adapter system component logs and query metrics by following the steps in this topic.

 ## <a id="system-logs"></a>Gather system logs